muachilin/Pig/README.md

 ## Add label when committing

-When you commit a branch and open a corresonding pull request, FuzzyOcto will au tomatically add a label of "in progress" to the linked issue of this pull reques t!
+When you commit a branch and open a corresonding pull request, FuzzyOcto will automatically add a label of `in progress` to the linked issue of this pull reques t!

 Remember to include the linked issue number in the title of the pull request like this: